sszabo11/chip8-rs/README.md

 cargo run -- --UFO
 ```

 This project teaches you about bitwise operations and how CPU's work.
-I recommend every does this!
+I recommend everyone does this!